aycanogut/e-commerce-react/README.md

 ![](https://media.discordapp.net/attachments/862931841781334046/876543803014643722/Screenshot_2021-08-15_at_22-10-27_More_Home.png?width=1290&height=573)

-Project created with React for e-commerce shopping.
-Products can be added or removed from the shopping basket or favorites section.
-Firebase used for user authentication.
+e-commerce shopping project created with React.
+Card details is pulled from mockAPI and the products can be added or removed from the shopping basket or favorites section.
+Firebase used for user authentications.
 Stripe used for payment method.
-Formik and yup used for form validation.
+Formik and yup used for form validations.

-## Install
+## Installing

 ```
 npm install
 ```

-## Start project
+## Starting project

 ```
 npm start